HexHands/Panoptic/README.md

 ![PanopticLogo](https://hexhands.github.io/HexHandsASSET/IMAGE/Panoptic/DevicesPageTutorial.png)
 Then, you'll see your device's name, which is fetched from v4l2-ctl.
 In my case, I've selected something that's not a camera.
 For a camera, you'd update the display name, dimensions (width and height), framerate, recording length, video node, and audio node.
 You can also choose to enable or disable the camera.
 Make sure to save your settings.
 ![PanopticLogo](https://hexhands.github.io/HexHandsASSET/IMAGE/Panoptic/DevicesSettingPageTutorial.png)
 Once a camera is enabled, it should start recording.
 You can verify this in the Logs section, where you'll want to see messages like "[...] has started recording..."
-If you encounter any errors from ffmpeg or similar issues, go back and adjust the device's node settings.
+If you encounter any errors from FFmpeg or similar issues, go back and adjust the device's node settings.
 ![PanopticLogo](https://hexhands.github.io/HexHandsASSET/IMAGE/Panoptic/LogsPage.png)
 To view your recordings, head over to Captures.
 Here, each day's recordings are listed, and you can download a full day's worth as a zip file.
 To view individual recordings, click the little camera icon.
 ![PanopticLogo](https://hexhands.github.io/HexHandsASSET/IMAGE/Panoptic/CapturesPageTutorial.png)